Meghadoot/Current-Sensor/README.md

 ## Summary

-Current driver uses the current sensor (simple voltage divider) to measure the voltage of battery or cell(0V to 20V).
-Internal ADC is used to calculate the exact value of analog voltage from raw measured reading.
+Current driver uses the current sensor (simple voltage divider) to measure the current drawn from battery or cell(0V to 10Amps).
+Internal ADC is used to calculate the exact value of analog current from raw measured reading.

 ## Installation